Logicism: The definition of the natural numbers

 This notion of collection or class as object, when used without restriction, results in Russell's paradox; see more below about impredicative definitions.
 Russell's solution was to define the notion of a class to be only those elements that satisfy the proposition, his argument being that, indeed, the arguments x do not belong to the propositional function aka "class" created by the function.
 The class itself is not to be regarded as a unitary object in its own right, it exists only as a kind of useful fiction: "We have avoided the decision as to whether a class of things has in any sense an existence as one object.
-A decision of this question in either way is indifferent to our logic" (First edition of Principia Mathematica 1927:24).
+A decision of this question in either way is indifferent to our logic" (Principia Mathematica 1st ed.
+1927:24).

 Russell continues to hold this opinion in his 1919; observe the words "symbolic fictions":